University Academic Quality Committee

 Shortcuts: Purpose | Terms of Reference | Membership | Quorum | Mode of operation | Meeting dates | Record of business

-The University Academic Quality and Standards Committee (AQSC) is a sub-committee of the University Education Committee.
+The University Academic Quality Committee (AQC) is a sub-committee of the University Education Committee.

-a) Oversee the framework for the quality and standards of education provision (undergraduate, taught postgraduate and research postgraduate programmes) and the student academic experience at the University;
+a) Oversee the framework for the quality and standards of education and transnational provision (undergraduate, taught postgraduate and research postgraduate programmes) and the student academic experience at the University;

 b) Oversee and ensure appropriate action is taken in response to identified quality matters at the relevant level (institution, faculty, school, programme), particularly where there is evidence of risk to quality and standards;

-c) Oversee and respond to the requirements of external quality assurance bodies, such as the Office for Students, the Quality Assurance Agency, and Professional, Statutory and Regulatory Bodies;
+e) Take learnings from sector good practice, as identified by external quality assurance bodies, such as the Office for Students, the Quality Assurance Agency, Advance HE and Professional, Statutory and Regulatory Bodies;

-d) Provide academic scrutiny of proposals for new and the re-validation of existing programmes and educational collaborative partnerships;
+f) Provide academic scrutiny of proposals for new and renewing educational collaborative partnerships;

-e) Be responsible for the maintenance of education regulations, policies and codes of practice;
+g) Be responsible for the maintenance of education regulations, policies and codes of practice

 The Committee has delegated authority from University Education Committee (UEC) for decision-making on the matters within its remit, except where: